Why set up a company and get residency in Georgia

 In addition to blood ties reasons, a foreigner can apply for citizenship in Georgia if they meet the following requirements:

-- Georgian citizenship according to the ordinary procedure: Possession of a job or real estate or develop business activities or possession of shares in a national company, is 5 years of the legal and uninterrupted resident, know the language, Georgian history fundamentals, and the general principles of law.
+- Georgian citizenship according to the ordinary procedure: Possession of a job or real estate or develop business activities or possession of shares in a national company, 5 years of legal and uninterrupted residency, know the language, Georgian history fundamentals, and the general principles of law.

 - Georgian citizenship according to the simplified procedure: Spouse of a Georgian citizen who has resided legally and uninterruptedly in the country for 2 years.
-As in the previous case requires knowledge of the language, history and general principles of Georgian law.
+As in the previous case, it requires knowledge of the language, history and general principles of Georgian law.

 - Georgian citizenship as an exception: A foreign citizen may apply for foreign citizenship as an exception, to be granted by the President of Georgia under Article 12 (2) of the Constitution, if the foreigner has special merit before Georgia or the issuance of his citizenship is a State interest.
 At least two reference letters from natural or legal persons registered in Georgia will be required.

 When Georgian citizenship is granted to a foreigner, he or she must refuse his previous citizenship unless it has been granted as an exception by the President of Georgia.